jacksonslibrary/Studying-Journey/PJPT/Specialized Testing/Reconnaissance.md

     - Time is the most limiting factor
     - Less practical
     - When you exchange information for time, you exchange practicality for theory
-    - Time liminations affect quality of test
+    - Time limitations affect quality of test

 ### Determining the Dynamic Web Application Security Testing Types
 - Each test type serves its own purpose